"There is one thing I will show you today that, alone, will be worth any money you spent to be here."

 My choice was the "All Black", comprising a chocolate biscuit base infused with lime, a dense bar of chocolate ganache perfumed with cardamom and black pepper, topped with dark chocolate sorbet.

 Plates scraped clean, we leaned back and relished the satisfaction of a great end to a great meal.
+Or so we thought.
+Instead of the bill, our server rolled up with this thing.

 I call it heaven on wheels - a trolley laden with sorbets, ice cream, at least two types of rice pudding, caramel creme...